Explained: Getting Married in Denmark as a Foreigner

 Seriously, we didn’t have to lift a finger, well except to check their email updates regarding our application.

 The entire process from booking their services to getting our marriage approval took only about FOUR weeks.
 It was much quicker than we had expected.
 Getting the documents prepared was also a breeze and very uncomplicated.
-GMiD’s team guided us through it thoroughly and all our questions were swiftly replied.
+GMiD’s team guided us through it thoroughly and all our questions were swiftly replied to.
 Similarly, our Apostille certificate was in our hands SIX days after we got married.
-We felt like we were in good hands at all the time.
+We felt like we were in good hands all the time.

 Mind you all of this while there was a raging global pandemic.

 Pro Tip: There are wedding agencies based in both Denmark as well as Germany.
 Choose an agency based in Denmark.
 The level of Danish customer experience is truly top-notch and plainly speaking way better than anywhere I have ever experienced in Germany.